Egan Bernal: Early life

-Bernal was born in Bogotá, Colombia, and raised in Zipaquirá.
-He is the oldest child of Germán, an employee at the Salt Cathedral, and Flor, a flower factory worker.
-His father had been a keen amateur cyclist, and he started riding on a second hand bicycle at age five.
-At nine, against his father's wishes, he entered and easily won a race in his home town, the prize for which included a training scholarship.
-He studied one semester at Universidad de la Sabana in Chia, Colombia.
+Egan Bernal was born in Bogotá, Colombia, and raised in the nearby town of Zipaquirá.

+He is the eldest child of Germán, who worked at the Salt Cathedral, and Flor, who was employed at a flower factory.
+His father was a passionate amateur cyclist, and Bernal began riding a second-hand bicycle at the age of five.

-He initially focused on and excelled at mountain biking, winning races in Brazil, Costa Rica, and the United States, and getting both silver (2014) and bronze (2015) in the UCI Mountain Bike World Championships junior cross country events.
+At the age of nine, against his father's wishes, he entered and easily won a local race in Zipaquirá.
+The prize included a training scholarship.
+Bernal initially focused on mountain biking, excelling in the discipline by winning races in Brazil, Costa Rica, and the United States.
+He also earned a silver medal in 2014 and a bronze in 2015 at the UCI Mountain Bike World Championships in the junior cross-country category.

 Professional road racing

 Alongside mountain biking, Bernal had begun to gain success in junior road racing both in Colombia and Italy, winning the Clasica Juventudes Cajica and the Sognando Il Giro delle Fiandre in 2015.